 She has represented Australia on an international level since 2001 in numerous international, national and state competitions in both swimming and cycling.

-When Hannah isn’t training, she is an inclusion advocate, mindfulness and wellbeing ‘pracademic’ and community engagement advisor at the Victoria State Emergency Service.
-With a focus on providing accessible and life-long tools based in mindfulness meditation Hannah inspires and empowers multiple communities to take positive action, not only today, but into the future.
+When Hannah isn’t training, she is an inclusion advocate, mindfulness, breathwork and wellbeing ‘pracademic’ and Senior Advisor for Community Programs and Campaigns at the Victoria State Emergency Service.
+With a focus on providing accessible and life-long tools based in mindfulness meditation and breathwork, Hannah inspires and empowers multiple communities to take positive action, not only today, but into the future.

-Hannah is currently aiming to represent Australia at the 2020 Tokyo Paralympic Games in the Time Trial and Road Race.
+Hannah is currently aiming to represent Australia at the “2020” Tokyo Paralympic Games in the Time Trial and Road Race, which will be held in 2021 – fingers and five toes crossed.

 Major Sporting Achievements: